Reconstructing the unitary part of a noisy quantum channel: Constructing Unitary Approximations for General Dynamical Maps

 \section{Constructing Unitary Approximations for General Dynamical Maps}

-In the previous section the reconstruction approaches were described under the assumption that the dynamical map is unitary.
-However, with some adjustments it is possible to also use these algorithms to obtain a unitary approximation to a general dynamical map.
+In Sec.~\ref{sec:approaches_udm}, the reconstruction approaches assumed that the dynamical map is unitary.
+With some adjustments it is possible to obtain a unitary approximation to a general dynamical map.
 We focus here on simplicity in application.
 Although the adjusted algorithms are not guaranteed to lead to the closest unitary to a given channel with respect to a certain distance measure, their numerical complexity is comparable to the approaches from Sec.~\ref{sec:approaches_udm} and their implementation is straightforward.
-Furthermore, we also introduce a reconstruction algorithm based on the channel's Choi matrix.
+Furthermore, we also introduce a reconstruction algorithm based on the Choi matrix.